mohdusama12/responsive-website/README.md

-this website developed by me with the help of youtube language used html and css and bootstrap
+this website developed by me with the help of youtube. language used html and css and bootstrap